cevdetcancetin/mocktail/README.md

   is subject to Apple's privacy policy and is protected by Apple's industry-standard encryption.
 You can disable iCloud sync at any time from **More > iCloud**.

   ### 5. Notifications

   Cocktail-of-the-day, new recipe, and tip notifications are prepared entirely on your device.
 Notification content is never sent to any server.
 You can
   disable notifications at any time from **More > Notifications**.

   ### 6. Data Security

   The security of your data is critically important to us.
 The system utilizes Apple's industry-standard iCloud encryption and secure infrastructure to
   protect user data.
 Since data is never sent to our remote servers, there is no external attack surface.

   ### 7. Purchases and Subscriptions (Mocktail+)

   Mocktail+ subscriptions are processed through the Apple App Store.
-Mocktail Flow has no access to your payment information (credit card, etc.); this
-  information is handled only by Apple and is subject to Apple's privacy policy.
+Mocktail has no access to your payment information (credit card, etc.); this information is handled only by Apple and is subject to Apple's privacy policy.

   We verify your subscription status only through Apple StoreKit; the result of this verification (active/inactive) is stored locally on your device.
 The
   "Restore Purchases" feature queries Apple's servers to re-activate an existing subscription associated with your Apple ID on the current device.